-Warning: Services that offer packages in addition to formatting and uploading your book for publishing will probably offer lots of other services: cover design, editing, illustrations, and so on.
+Warning: Some services that offer packages in addition to formatting and uploading your book for publishing will probably offer lots of other services: cover design, editing, illustrations, and so on.
 They can be expensive and I’m not sure of the quality of, say their editing services.
 So, have the book already to go.
 All you should need them for is actual publishing and distribution.

 Summing it Up